nataliabueno/nataliabueno.github.io/publications.md

 > Reprinted at: Grugel, Jean.
 Democratization: Theories, Methods and Historical Perspectives, vol. IV: 235-272.
 Sage Library of Political Science, 2013

 > Reprinted in Portuguese at: Reis, Elisa P.ONGs, Novos Vínculos entre a Sociedade e o Estado, Editora 7 Letras, 2013

+## Under review and invitations to revise and resubmit

+* Batista, F., Bueno, N. S., Nunes, F., and Pavão, N. “Inoculation Reduces Misinformation: Experimental Evidence from a Multidimensional Intervention in
+Brazil” (Revised & Resubmitted)

+* Bueno, N. S., Nunes, F., Zucco, Cesar.
+“What You See and What You Get: The Direct and Indirect Political Dividends of Public Policies” (Revised
+& Resubmitted)

+* Schiff, K. J., Schiff, D., and Bueno, N. S..
+“The Liar’s Dividend: The Impact of Deepfakes and Fake News on Politician Support and Trust in Media” (under review)

+* Batista, F., Bueno, N. S., Nunes, F., Pavão, N., Wirtschafter, V., and Santos, J. “Detecting Misinformation in the Global South: The Spread of False News by Political Leaders” (under review)